 - Dinghy and dayboat combined notice of race, sailing instructions and entry form (PDF) (MS Word)

 How it works

 The documentation will tell you all you need to know about the racing.
 Be sure to read the Sailing Instructions – those who don’t do their turns for infringement of the rules are not popular!
 The gun for the Wednesday night race starts at 18.30 usually in Wembury Bay so rigging starts on the river typically from 5ish.
 Once back on the moorings, there’s a keen social gathering at the Clubhouse with a tasty sailors supper available for competitors at a very competitive rate and specials at the bar.

 Meanwhile each race is presided over by an Officer Of the Day or OOD who is responsible for setting the course and overseeing the race.
-The rota for OOD is as follows:

 The yacht club has a number of moorings available in the deep water pool for Wednesday night racers.
 These can be booked at the beginning of the season.

 To apply for a race mooring, please apply to a member of the Wednesday Night race committee.